SeeSat-L Home Page

 SeeSat-L is intended to facilitate rapid, reliable communications among visual satellite observers.
 Visual observations and CLOSELY related subjects are its sole focus; all else are off-topic.

 SeeSat-L is intended to be the big tent under which our small but diverse hobby can thrive.
 We are accepting of all who contribute, regardless of their experience or area of special interest.
+For example, beginners are welcome to describe their sightings of the ISS, and those who make positional or flash period observations are welcome to post their mostly numerical data.

 Personal attacks against anyone are not tolerated on SeeSat-L; fortunately, such incidents have been rare.